Critical-Infrastructure-Systems-Lab/InfeRes/docs/DataProcessing.rst

 License and Credits
 --------------------

-This script is released under the [insert license name here].
-Credits and acknowledgments go to [insert any external libraries, data sources, or contributors].
+This script is released under the MIT License Copyright (c) 2014-2023.
+Credits and acknowledgments go to the InfeRes Development Team.